***This content is based on a webinar presented by Reading Horizons Reading Specialist, Stacy Hurst. ***

 This is another activity that will get your students up and moving.
 Hand out one card to each student in the class and then have them get up and find the other student with the matching card.
 You can do this with many topics including: rhyming words, uppercase/lowercase, antonyms/synonyms, words/definitions, problem/solution, and words/pictures.
 I especially like doing this with math problems and solutions for older students and words to their matching pictures for younger students.

-One of my very favorite activities is Dictation!
+One of my very favorite teaching activities is Dictation!
 It is highly effective in engaging students because it is multisensory—involving: auditory, visual, kinesthetic, and tactile senses.
 Having a multisensory approach increases working memory and integrates all language skills/modalities.
 To do Dictation have students listen to a word, repeat the word out loud, write it out on paper, and then have them read the word out loud again.

 If you found this helpful, view our list of reading strategies >